MuhammadSawalhy/leetcode-download-questions/README.md

 pip install -r requirements.txt
 ```

-In virtualenv, run `python3 export_questions.py` to generate PDF.
+In virtualenv, run `make` to generate a single HTML file (output.html) for all the problems.

 ### Updating questions